cognitedata/cognite-remote-web-configurator/README.md

 ### `yarn start`

-Follow `Creating certificates` and create https certificates Runs the app in the development mode.\
+Follow `Creating certificates` and create https certificates Runs the app in the development mode.
 Open [https://localhost:3000](https://localhost:3000) to view it in the browser.

 ### `yarn build`
+Builds the app for production to the `build` folder.

 #### Creating Certificates
 Inorder to start the project you will need to create valid https certificates and make them trusted in certificate trust store